↑

 A word of caution: our Alfredo Smashed Potatoes are no joke!
 I gotta tell ya’, these are dense, flavorful, and rich.

-In short, they’re belly busters, so for sure, slide into some appropriate eating attire with the elastic waistband.
+In short, they’re belly busters, so for sure, slide into some appropriate eating attire with an elastic waistband.

 Yet, you’ll find out sooner rather than later; you will have difficulty stopping yourself from shoveling more of them into your pretty little mouth!
 FACTS!